splatterdodge98/spotify.py/README.md

     4. discNum: Integer.
 The disc on which the track is on (usually 1, may be more if an album contains >1 disc).
     5. durationMs: Integer.
 The langth of the track in milliseconds.
     6. explicit: Boolean.
 Returns true if the track is known to contain explicit lyrics, false otherwise.
-    7. externalIds: A reference to the ExternalID Object, which contaiins all of the IDs for the associated Track.
+    7. externalIds: A reference to the ExternalID Object, which contains all of the IDs for the associated Track.
     8. externalUrls: 2-String Dictionary.
 URLs for the track, with the key being the 'location' (eg: Spotify/ITunes/etc.) and the actual url being the value. ({location:url})
     9. href: String.
 A URL linking to the Web API's Spotify information about the Track.
     10. trackId: String.
 The Spotify ID for the Track.